 I surmise that there is no author penalty.
 Only boosts if you have credentials on a YMYL topic or an enormous following.
 I believe the post’s author is unlikely to be a factor if both authors are relatively unknown in a non-YMYL space.

 The question of if “bad” authors could be penalized was posed to John Mueller during office hours.
 Mueller clearly states that sites don’t get punished site-wide for having a “bad” author.
 Or for authors with no reputation who have written on questionable websites in the past.

 Authorship is probably a ranking factor.
 But, unless you’re doing YMYL content or are a major celebrity, it’s unlikely to move the needle very much for you in either direction.

-Just make sure you can easily identify your author’s name, picture, and credentials on your blog post and link out to their socials, and about page.
+Just make sure you can easily identify your author’s name, picture, and credentials on your blog post.
+Also remember to link to their socials and about page.